Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Additional Case Studies

-Our final case study evokes a common use case experienced by embedding engineers: choosing between models that appear equally viable for use in a downstream application (e.g., predicting topics based on customer review text).
+This case study evokes use cases experienced by both model-driven and data-driven users in our formative interviews: choosing between models that appear equally viable for use in a downstream application (e.g., predicting topics based on customer review text).
 GloVe~\cite{pennington2014glove} is a popular model that offers several variants of embeddings trained with different datasets.
-Here, we demonstrate how the Embedding Comparator can be used to understand the impact of training GloVe with data from either Wikipedia \& Newswire or Twitter (see supplementary material for details).
+Here, we demonstrate how the Embedding Comparator can be used to understand the impact of training GloVe with data from either Wikipedia \& Newswire or Twitter and replicates known lexical differences between the corpora.

+Given the user is tasked with selecting a pretrained model, they begin by analyzing the global shape of each embedding space (Fig.~\ref{fig:wiki-twitter}A).
+While the PCA global projection plots show objects continuously distributed in both models, switching to UMAP projections reveals structure and clusters in global embedding spaces.
+By hovering over and zooming into the UMAP global projection plots, the user finds clusters of months, names, body parts, and food words within each model.
+This finding gives the user confidence that both models have learned meaningful representations of natural language and may be suitable for their task.